Currahee!! __ Welcome to Charlie Company! A Brotherhood of Vietnam Vets

 View our site along with some great music of that period on each page.
 So be sure to turn on your sound system, and you may need to accept the active X controls for the player if you get a notice pop-up at the top of the viewing window...
 The audio piece that your are now hearing on this page is how Infantrymen feel about the Chopper Pilots that supported us in the field.
 "God's Own Lunatics" is narrated by Joe Gallaway (The only civillian to earn a Bronze Star) who also co-wrote the book "We were Soldiers Once and Young" with Gen. Hal Moore which became the movie "We were Soldiers" with Mel Gibson.
 This audio is a very powerful and healing piece.
 It is our hope and desire, that here on our website, you will find a sense of veteran brotherhood, joy in the days of ole, and healing....
 A place where you can be proud of the job that you performed for your Country.
 And re-connect with your old buddies and come full circle to find peace of mind!!

-To all Vietnam Veterans, many who have emailed us with praise for our website, the men of Charlie Company wish to say "Thank You" to all veterans that have served our country.
+To all Vietnam Veterans, many who have emailed us with praise for our website, the men of Charlie Company wish to say "Thank You" to all veterans that have served our country then and now.
 And we would also like to add a very special "Welcome Home" to each of you!!!

 Send your comments and info to randy.parmley@verizon.net

-Another big problem for many of us Vietnam Combat Veterans was the untreated PTSD.
+Another big problem for many of us Vietnam Combat Veterans once we processed out of the military was the untreated PTSD.
 Due to the fact that we were deployed into the Vietnam War Zone as individuals.
 Then thrust into an unimaginable reality of hostility and brutal survival where we quickly learned to only rely on each other for protection.
-Over the course of the next year we endured things that we couldn't have never imaged. _We witnessed and participated in some very unreal actions. _Afterwards, when our tour in Hell was over, we were returned home and processed out of the Army, again as individuals. _This happened very quickly without any time for the proper decompression from the trama's and horrors what we had experienced for a year.
-We were released back into a US civilian population which was at the time very hostile to Vietnam Veterans. _Many of the misinterpreted PTSD issues among us combat vet's were simply mocked or ridiculed by society and never treated properly.
-This forced us to suppress and deeply bury our re-occuring bad thoughts and feelings about our experiences in the war. -We just tried to fit back into society the best way we could.
-Our families and friends couldn't understand us, or help us in dealing with these feelings.__And many of us only pushed them further away from us. _These issues within us never really went away and would surface from time to time only to get us into trouble or send us deeper into the pit of isolation. -Even forty years after the war, our minds are still trying to make some kind of rational sense of what we experienced. -Here is one of the best explainations that I have come across, written by a Militray Chaplian, Richard Davis. . . .
+Over the course of the next year we endured things that we couldn't have never imaged. _We witnessed and participated in some very unreal actions watching as our Brothers died. _Afterwards, when our tour in "Hell" was over, we were returned home and processed out of the Army, again as individuals. _This out processing happened very quickly without any time for the proper decompression from the trama's and horrors what we had experienced for a year.
+We were then released back into a US civilian population which was at that time very hostile to Vietnam Veterans. _Many of the misinterpreted PTSD issues among us combat vet's were simply mocked or ridiculed by the VA and the US Society and was never treated properly.
+This forced us to suppress and deeply bury our re-occuring visions and bad feelings about our experiences in the war. -We just tried to fit back into society the best way we could.
+Our families and friends couldn't understand us, or help us in dealing with these feelings._And many of us only pushed the people who loved us further away. _These suppressed issues within us never really went away and would surface from time to time only to get us into trouble or send us deeper into the pit of isolation. -Even fivety years after the war, our minds are still trying to make some kind of rational sense of what we experienced. -Here is one of the best explainations that I have come across, written by a Militray Chaplian, Richard Davis. . . .
 AFTER THE WAR - AN INSIDERS LOOK ---------------------------------------------------------------------------------------------------------------------------------

 These are a couple of reasons why we are reaching out to support each other today, and why it is so important for us to locate our unfound friends and brothers.
 Nobody can understand how a combat veteran feels like another combat veteran!!!

-THE AVERAGE WW II COMBAT SOLDIER HAD 40 DAYS OF COMBAT IN FOUR YEARS - THAT'S THE AVERAGE..., AND THE AVERAGE COMBAT SOLDIER IN VIETNAM HAD 204 DAYS OF COMBAT IN JUST ONE YEAR. . .
-YOU CAN ONLY IMAGINE WHAT THAT DID TO THE MINDS OF THE YOUNG MEN THAT SERVED!!
+FACT: THE AVERAGE WW II COMBAT SOLDIER HAD 40 DAYS OF COMBAT IN FOUR YEARS - THAT'S THE AVERAGE..., AND THE AVERAGE COMBAT SOLDIER IN VIETNAM HAD 204 DAYS OF COMBAT IN JUST ONE YEAR. . .
+YOU CAN ONLY IMAGINE WHAT THAT DID TO THE MINDS OF THE YOUNG MEN THAT SERVED IN COMBAT UNITS!!

 The "Siege of Firebase Ripcord", Major Daily Events - Keith Nolan's Note's July 1st, 1970 to July 23rd, 1970